hlindberg/misc-puppet-docs/blog-posts/how-puppet-works.md

 Getting your Puppet Ducks in a Row
 ===
 A conversation that comes up frequently is if the Puppet Programming Language is declarative or not.
-This is usually the topic when someone has been fighting with how order of evaluation works and have been beaten by what sometimes may seem as random behavior.
+This is usually the topic when someone has been fighting with how order of evaluation works on the master side, and have been beaten by what sometimes may seem as random behavior.
 In this post I want to explain how Puppet works and try to straighten out some of the misconceptions.